poempelfox/zamdach2022/README.md

 # ZAM-Dach 2022

-A bunch of environment sensors mounted on the roof of the ZAM (https://zam.haus) in Erlangen.
+A bunch of environment sensors mounted on the roof of the ZAM (https://zam.haus) in Erlangen, connected to an ESP32 with PoE (Olimex ESP32-POE-ISO-IND).
+Powered and connected to the network through PoE.

 The first version/iteration of this was mounted on the roof of the ZAM on January 1st 2023.